catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 * starting on the overview screen of an empty test or quiz
 * creating one single choice true/false question,
 * creating one multiple choice question with four options,
-* assigning 10 points to the correct answers,
+* assigning 10 points to the every single correct answer option (or if assigning points to a single answer option is not possible, 10 points for passing the question),
 * ending on the overview screen

 Screen recordings of the question creation in ILIAS and on Quiz-Maker.com: